ivuorinen/starred/README.md

 - [kdeldycke/awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood) - 😱 Falsehoods Programmers Believe in
 - [kitspace/awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists
 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
-- [learnbyexample/vim_reference](https://github.com/learnbyexample/vim_reference) - :q   Vim reference guide for beginner to intermediate users
+- [learnbyexample/vim_reference](https://github.com/learnbyexample/vim_reference) - :q   Vim Reference Guide for beginner to intermediate level users
 - [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes
 - [logickworkshop/Flipper-IRDB](https://github.com/logickworkshop/Flipper-IRDB) - A collective of different IRs for the Flipper
 - [marcologous/Open-Sauce-Fonts](https://github.com/marcologous/Open-Sauce-Fonts) - Open Sauce Fonts is a font super family that I developed for Creative Sauce's internal type system.
 It is a compact typeface that is optimised for better viewing small text on screen and print.
 Open Sauce fonts (Sans, One and Two) are under the SIL Open Font License and is going to be actively developed, improved and tested.